jekuno/milia/README.md

 # milia

-Milia is a multi-tenanting gem for hosted Rails 3.1 applications which use devise for user authentication.
+Milia is a multi-tenanting gem for hosted Rails 3.1 applications which uses the devise gem for user authentication.

 ## Basic concepts